microprediction/timemachines/docs/interface.md

     forecasts for 1,2,...,k steps ahead, with corresponding standard deviations are emitted).
 However unlike state machines that save state themselves, here the *caller* is expected to maintain state from one invocation (data point) to the next.
 See the [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md) if this seems odd.

-This page describes the conventions for skater functions.
 So, that's what's going on with the *s*.
 As for the k-a-t-e-r:

       x, w, s = f(   y:Union[float,[float]],             # Contemporaneously observerd data,
                                                          # ... including exogenous variables in y[1:], if any.